PSkinnerTech/motion-slack-integration/README.md

 # Motion to Slack Integration

-A simple integration that monitors your Motion tasks and automatically posts to Slack when you complete them.
+A simple integration that monitors your [Motion](https://usemotion.com) tasks and automatically posts to Slack when you complete them.
 Perfect for keeping your team updated on your progress without manual updates.

+## What is Motion?

+[Motion](https://usemotion.com) is an AI-powered productivity platform that combines your calendar, tasks, projects, and meeting assistant into one intelligent app.
+It uses AI to:

+- **Automatically prioritize and schedule your tasks** based on deadlines, dependencies, and your availability
+- **Manage projects with AI** that creates tasks, assigns work, and tracks progress automatically
+- **Take meeting notes** and generate action items without you lifting a finger
+- **Optimize your schedule** hundreds of times per day to ensure you never miss a deadline

+Motion helps individuals and teams get work done 2x faster with 90% fewer check-ins, emails, and status update meetings.

+## About This Integration

 This is a **one-way integration** that:
 - 🔍 Polls Motion every minute for newly completed tasks